Business Directory Software or WordPress?

-- Pursuit of an unrealistic project, or ideas supported by poor-quality research.
+- The pursuit of an unrealistic directory project, or ideas supported by poor-quality research.

-- A foundation built on technological ideals that do not reflect the needs of the projects long and short-term goals.
+- A foundation built on a directory software that does not reflect the needs of the projects long and short-term goals

-- A budget with insufficient planning or consideration for overhead expenses.
+- A budget with insufficient planning or consideration for your directory overhead expenses.

-Pursue of a unrealistic projects or ideas supported by poor-quality research
+Pursue an unrealistic directory project or ideas supported by poor-quality research

 Say, for example, you wish to create a directory for San Francisco which provides a space for users to leave reviews for restaurants and bars.